YuukanOO/uniformcss.com/docs/special-utilities/wrapper.md

 ## Basic Usage

-To apply this utility, apply the `wrapper` class to any parent container.
+To apply this utility, assign the `wrapper` class to any parent container.

 ```html
 <!-- index.html  -->